Garden Bonfires and the Law

-Burning garden waste produces smoke, especially if it is damp or the material being burnt is green.
+Burning garden waste produces smoke, especially if it is damp or green material is being burnt.
+Smoke from garden bonfires can prevent neighbours from enjoying their gardens, opening windows or hanging washing out.
 The smoke, smuts and smell from bonfires are the subject of many complaints.
-Smoke from garden bonfires can prevent neighbours from enjoying their gardens, opening windows or hanging washing out.

-In practice for such emissions to be considered a statutory nuisance, a bonfire would have to be a persistent problem which interfered substantially with someone's well-being, comfort or enjoyment of their property.
-If a fire is only an occasional event it is unlikely to be considered a nuisance in law and similarly if bonfires are being lit by different neighbours, each burning occasionally it would be difficult to support an action for nuisance.
+For smoke or fume emissions to be considered a statutory nuisance, a bonfire would have to be a persistent problem which interfered substantially with someone's well-being, comfort or enjoyment of their property.
+If a fire is only an occasional event it is unlikely to be considered a nuisance in law.
+Similarly if bonfires are being lit by different neighbours, each burning occasionally it would be difficult to support an action for nuisance.

-Under the Highways Act 1980 anyone lighting a fire and allowing smoke to drift across a road faces a fine if it endangers traffic.
+Under the Highways Act 1980 anyone lighting a fire and allowing smoke to drift across a road may be fined if it endangers traffic.
 This legislation is enforced by the police.

 Industrial and commercial bonfires